altocodenl/tagaway/readme.md

 - Upload
    - Fix rotations in thumbnails of uploads.
    - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'
-   - Fix number of pictures in ongoing upload.
-   - * Show number of duplicates skipped.
    - * Show errors.
-   - * Show ETA in ongoing upload.
    - Document element, listeners & store.
    - UI team changes (Ruben):
       - Upload flow